StuyPulse/Excelsior/README.md

-# Dorcus
+# Dorcas

-Dorcus is the name of our 2022 FRC Robot!
+Dorcas is the name of our 2022 FRC Robot!